 An awesome exam study service for students.

-Problem Roulette (PR) is a cloud-based service offering topical access to a library of past exam problems at the University of Michigan.
-Since 2013, PR has served over 4 million problems to more than 10,000 students across 8 introductory courses.
+Problem Roulette (PR) is a point-free study service that offers topical access to a library of locally-authored exam problems in selected foundational courses at the University of Michigan.
+Since 2013, PR has served over 7 million problems to more than 20,000 students across 8 introductory courses.

 Equal access for all students.

-A traditional mode of preparation is for instructors to post a small number of past exams to a course management system such as Canvas.
-Over time, the scarce resource of old exams become prized commodities, motivating certain student groups to develop rich libraries of past exams for added advantage.
-By providing access to thousands of old exam problems in a particular discipline to all students, PR serves to level these social imbalances.
+Instructors in large introductory courses have traditionally posted a small number of past exams to a course management system to support practice testing by students.
+Over time, the scarce resource of old exams become prized commodities, motivating certain student groups to hoard stashes of old exams for added advantage.
+By providing access to thousands of old exam problems to all students, PR serves to level such social imbalances.

 The refreshing thing about PR was that I could actually practice all the formulas and concepts I had learned in class on new problems; no longer relying on memorization, the concepts actually stuck with me at exam time.